-- For the right front leg, you'll do pretty much the same thing only with a different shape for the upper portion of that leg.
+- For the right front leg, you'll do pretty much the same thing, only with a different shape for the upper portion of that leg.
 Since it's partially hidden from view, you only need to draw part of its shape.
 Do that by drawing a long, skinny triangle that follows the curve of the bottom.
 On the bottom of the skinny triangle, draw a short rectangle just like you did for the left leg.

 - Finally, draw a large oval for the hind leg.
-Draw it inside the lower portion of body near the back.
+Draw it inside the lower portion of the body near the back.
 Since the cat is sitting, you'll only need this one simple shape.

 On the bottoms of all three legs, draw ovals for the feet.
 The oval on the hind leg should have a pointed heel and be much longer than the ovals on the front legs.

 Another major area of the body you need to draw is the tail.
 Start by drawing the largest shape indicated by the yellow arrow.
-Also be sure to have the tail follow the direction of the arrow.
-Next draw the area of the tail indicated by the yellow numbers.
+Also, be sure to have the tail follow the direction of the arrow.
+Next, draw the area of the tail indicated by the yellow numbers.
 This area is the bent section of the tail.

 Finish up the body by drawing a line for the cat's underside.
 This line also flows into the unseen hind leg on the opposite side of the bottom.
-Simple draw a slightly curving line that runs underneath the bottom between the hind leg and the right front leg.
+Simply draw a slightly curving line that runs underneath the bottom between the hind leg and the right front leg.
 The line is indicated by the yellow arrows.

-Go over your sketch and give your cat form using heavier pencil lines.
+Go over your sketch, and give your cat form using heavier pencil lines.
 Since cats are usually recognized as being elegant creatures, keep your lines nice and curvy.
 Clean up all unnecessary lines and shapes, but do not erase the guidelines on the head.
 You still need those!

-The guidelines you left on the head will help you place the cat's facial features.
+The guide lines you left on the head will help you place the cat's facial features.
 Go ahead and draw in the eyes, nose, mouth, muzzle, etc.